-A Dutch Stabyhoun puppy costs 800 Euro's, check a converter to see how much that is in your own currency.
-In addition, be prepared for extra costs like mandatory additional vaccinations, examinations, transportation, etcetera, all depending on regulations set by your country and the country's you travel through.
-In some country's or circumstances, you may even be confronted with a period of quarantaine.
+A Dutch Stabyhoun puppy costs 900 Euro's at the most, check a converter to see how much that is in your own currency.
+In addition, be prepared for extra costs like mandatory additional vaccinations, examinations, transportation, etcetera, all depending on regulations set by your country and the countries you travel through.
+In some countries or circumstances, you may even be confronted with a period of quarantaine.
 What are the rules on health and vaccinations?
 Regulations tend to change frequently, your consulate knows about the current regulations, so contact them.
 Check!

 Most airlines (but not all of them) consider a puppy up to 5 kg as hand bagage; it can travel in the passenger cabin with you.
 A puppy traveling all alone for hours on end in the cargohold is not a good idea!
 Regulations and costs differ per airline, so check various airlines for the best conditions.
 Some require that you put him on your lap, some that he travels in a transportkennel of specific sizes ...
 Check!

 Do you need special permits or fill out extra paperwork if you want to import a dog?
 This also varies per country.
 Is the pedigree certificate valid in your country?
 The Stabyhoun is a FCI-recognized breed (Fédération Cynologique Internationale).
 Countries not being a member of the FCI don't recognise the Staby as a purebred.
 If your country is a member of the FCI you'll get an export pedigree with wich you can register your puppy at the official Kennel Club in your own country.
 What do you need to do to validate it?
 Check!